Thirst (1949 film): Plot

 Rut and her husband Bertil travel home by train after a holiday in Italy.
 Their marriage is unhappy due to Rut's changing moods and heavy drinking.
 While passing through the ruins of post-war Germany, Rut recalls an earlier affair with married military officer Raoul.
-Raoul forced her to abort their child, which resulted in complications, Rut's infertility and inability to continue her career as a dancer.
+Raoul forced her to abort their child, which resulted in complications, mainly Rut's infertility and her inability to continue her career as a dancer.
 Her friend and co-dancer Valborg, disgusted by men, turned to other women.

-Bertil is still haunted by an earlier affair with widow Viola.
+Bertil too is haunted by an earlier affair, with widow Viola.
 While Rut and Bertil travel home, the film shows Viola's escape from a sadistic psychiatrist, her encounter with Valborg, who openly tries to seduce her, and her final suicide.

-Meanwhile, the tensions between Rut and Bertil escalate, and Bertil seemingly kills Rut after a fight.
+Meanwhile, tension between Rut and Bertil escalates, and Bertil seemingly kills Rut after a fight.
 Bertil awakens and realises that he imagined Rut's death.
 The couple decide to give their marriage another chance.